Donor Program

 1. Meet with one of our fertility doctors

 If you wish to proceed, a donor registration fee will be payable (click here to find out more).
-The donor registration fee covers the extensive additional management involved with donor work up and treatment cycles overseen by our multidisciplinary donor team.
-It includes our commitment to ensure that there is appropriate screening and support for both the donor and recipient, the ongoing future commitment to the donor, recipient and offspring including access to lifelong counselling and registration on the proposed central donor register.
+The donor registration fee covers the extensive additional management involved with donor workup and treatment cycles overseen by our multidisciplinary donor team.
+It includes our commitment to ensure there is appropriate screening and support for both the donor and recipient, the ongoing future commitment to the donor, recipient and offspring including access to lifelong counselling and registration on the proposed central donor register.

 Please note that Medicare will only provide a rebate for fertility treatment if there is a medical problem.